⚠️⚠️⚠️

 #> # ℹ 80 more rows

-For each combination of parameters we ran five replicates across “two different machines”, totalling 9 x 5 x 2 = 90 simulations, so we should get the same number of rows in the merged data frame:
+For each combination of parameters we ran five replicates across “two different machines”, totaling 9 x 5 x 2 = 90 simulations, so we should get the same number of rows in the merged data frame:

 nrow(data)